Athermal shearing of frictionless cross-shaped particles of varying aspect ratio: Conclusions

+To contrast the behavior of our frictionless spherocylinders with the $\beta=0.25$ crosses, to see how well the $\beta=0.25$ cross may indeed be behaving like a frictional spherocylinder, we compare with recent simulations of sheared 2D frictional ellipses \cite{Trulsson} in which a standard Cundall-Strack \cite{CS} form for the tangential Coulombic friction is used.
+Considering Fig.~6(a) of Ref.~\cite{Trulsson} one sees that for a fixed ellipse aspect ratio, the jamming packing fraction $\phi_J$ decreases as the inter-particle friction coefficient $\mu_p$ increases, a result well known for spherical particles \cite{Makse,Otsuki}.
+Taking the case of their most elongated ellipses and comparing the frictionless $\mu_p=0$ case against their most frictional $\mu_p=10$ case, one finds a reduction in $\phi_J$ by roughly a factor of 0.87.
+This compares reasonably well with the reduction in $\phi_J$ by a factor of 0.85 that we see in Fig.~\ref{phiJ-vs-Aenv}, comparing frictionless spherocylinders with $\beta=0.25$ crosses.

+From Fig.~6(e) of Ref.~\cite{Trulsson} we see that the macroscopic friction at jamming $\mu_J$ increases as the inter-particle friction coefficient $\mu_p$ increases, reaches a maximum near $\mu_p\approx 1$, then decreases to a limiting value that is still well above the frictionless case.
+Comparing their frictionless $\mu_p=0$ case against their most frictional $\mu_p=10$ case, for their most elongated ellipses, gives an increase of $\mu_J$ by a factor of roughly 7.
+This compares with the increase in $\mu_J$ by a factor of roughly 2 that we see in Fig.~\ref{muJ-vs-A}, comparing our frictionless spherocylinders with $\beta=0.25$ crosses.
+Thus, while the magnitudes are not in such good agreement, still the trend is the same; the presence of an asperity on the flat side of a spherocylinder increases the macroscopic friction $\mu_J$.

+Finally, another feature observed when shearing strongly frictional particles is that the jamming transition appears to be discontinuous, with a finite jump in the yield stress at jamming \cite{Otsuki}.
+However our results in Fig.~\ref{eta-vs-phi} give no suggestion of any such discontinuity.
+Thus we conclude that, while the $\beta=0.25$ cross shares some characteristics of a frictional spherocylinder, in other respects this analogy remains lacking.
+We had arrived at a similar conclusion in our earlier work on the jamming of frictionless staples \cite{MarschallStaples}. }

-Our results clearly illustrate that particle shape, and in particular the degree of non-convexity, can lead to qualitative differences in the rotational motion and orientational ordering of non-spherical particles in a uniform shear driven flow.
+The results discussed in this work clearly illustrate that particle shape, and in particular the degree of non-convexity, can lead to qualitative differences in the rotational motion and orientational ordering of non-spherical particles in a uniform shear driven flow, {and to properties at the jamming transition}.